f5devcentral/f5-agility-labs-nginx/docs/class5/module5/lab2/lab2.rst

     In this manifest we have created 3 "Policies."
 We have a WAF policy for Threat Campaigns (1) that uses high accuracy signatures to block common threats.
 The Threat Campaign policy is applied at the root of the Arcadia site.

     The API security policy (2) uses a reference to the OpenAPI json file that is hosted on our Source Control Management tool (github).
-The API policy is applied to the appropriate URIs. https://github.com/nginx-architects/kic-example-apps/blob/main/app-protect-openapi-arcadia/open-api-spec.json
+The API policy is applied to the appropriate URIs. https://raw.githubusercontent.com/nginx-architects/kic-example-apps/udf-bp/app-protect-openapi-arcadia/open-api-spec.json

+    .. note:: The Github repo contains the this entire example if you want to run it on your own cluster: https://github.com/nginx-architects/kic-example-apps

     We also create a rate-limit policy (3) and applied to the /trading/rest URI.
 This will prevent bots and users from high-frequency trading!
 Rate-limiting is an important part of many API security strategies depending on the nature of the API.
 More detail on the configuration of this policy here: https://docs.nginx.com/nginx-ingress-controller/configuration/policy-resource/#ratelimit